Losant/losant-rest-js/docs/applicationApiToken.md

-# Access Token Actions
+# Application Api Token Actions

-Details on the various actions that can be performed on the Access Token resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Application Api Token resource, including the expected parameters and the potential responses.

 ##### Contents